 This is the story of how I found an element that directly affects the efficiency of any business or person.
-Without this element, your customers will leave and you won’t even know why.
+Without this element, customers will leave and you won’t even know why.
 I would like to begin with a few questions.
-In your opinion, what does a stores and financial solutions have in common?
+In your opinion, what does a stores and Fintech product design have in common?
 Is it possible that a person who comes to a store with the purpose of buying goods leaves with nothing?
 And what if this person goes to a bank or another financial service institution?
 Should the customer walk away empty-handed?

 Every day, millions of people, both offline and online, do not make their desired purchases.
 Unfortunately, digital financial services is no exception.
 Let's try to figure out how businesses lose prospective customers who are willing and ready to pay for goods and services.